AdmiralCurtiss/SenPatcher/README.md

 - The XSEED PC release of The Legend of Heroes: Trails of Cold Steel II
 - The NISA PC release of The Legend of Heroes: Trails of Cold Steel III
 - The NISA PC release of The Legend of Heroes: Trails of Cold Steel IV
+- The NISA PC release of The Legend of Heroes: Trails into Reverie

 It also acts as a mod loader so file-based mods can be distributed and installed without modifying the base game files.